SushmitaSingh96/GraphRAG_Evaluation/README.md

-This repository contains the steps used to run the LLM and embedding model in a HPC cluster, the commands that were used to set the environment and the final project report.
-The goal of this proejct was to evaluate graphRAG an open source RAG (Retrieval Augmented Generation) framework from Microsoft, on German legal tax data.
+This repository contains the high-level steps and essential commands used to run the LLM and embedding model on an HPC cluster, including the environment setup.
+These are not full scripts but rather the key commands extracted from more detailed Python and Bash scripts.
+The final report will be added once it is published by my university.
+The goal of this project was to evaluate GraphRAG, an open-source Retrieval-Augmented Generation (RAG) framework developed by Microsoft, on German legal tax data.

 ### 1. Login to cluster front end